Securing data through a backup

 • Acceptance Testing

 Each type of testing requires different criteria for entry and exit points.
-The criteria ensures that the objectives aligned with the product are scheduled and met.
+The criteria ensure that the objectives aligned with the product are scheduled and met.

 Entry Criteria for Software Testing